Pure Dimension and Projectivity of Tropical Polytopes: Order-Theoretic Properties of Projective Polytopes

 \section{Order-Theoretic Properties of Projective Polytopes}

 In this section we establish our order-theoretic characterisation of projective tropical polytopes.
 For this, we first need some elementary order-theoretic properties of idempotent matrices over the tropical semiring.
-Some of these will also be employed later in our geometric characterisation of projective polytopes.
+These will be familiar to experts but to aid the non-specialist reader we include some short direct proofs.

 \begin{proposition} For any matrix $A \in M_n(\trop)$ and vectors $x, y \in \trop^n$, if $x \geq y$ then $Ax \geq Ay$ and $xA \geq yA$. \end{proposition} \begin{proof} If $x \geq y$ then $x \oplus y = x$, so by linearity $Ax \oplus Ay = A(x \oplus y) = Ax$ which means that $Ax \geq Ay$.
 The other claim is dual. \end{proof}